Moneses: Use in Indigenous cultures

 Moneses uniflora has long and significant histories with several Indigenous nations across North America.

 The Haida people harvested Moneses uniflora in July then dried it.
 The flower and fruit-producing parts of the plant were removed, while the vegetative parts were boiled into a tea, sometimes with licorice fern and Labrador tea.
 The tea was used to soothe colds, the flu, smallpox and cancer.
 The Haida people also drank it for power and luck.
 In one Haida story, the "Copper Salmon", the gambling son of a chief is sent to the forest to consume medicine; first devil's club, then Moneses uniflora or in the Haida language, xiláawg.
 Consuming these plants cleanses his intestines and gives him the power to stop his behaviour.

 The Makah people also boiled Moneses uniflora with Labrador tea and licorice fern, using the entire plant to soothe coughs.
 They also used the plant to draw blisters.

 The Kwakwaka'wakw people have used Moneses uniflora in poultices for swelling and pain, as it causes blisters.
 The blisters would be opened with broken mussel shells and smeared with catfish oil.
 When the loose skin peeled off, the site would be washed with gooseberry root extract and covered with plantain leaves until healed.

 Applications in science

 Several First Nations within North America have indicated Moneses uniflora as a traditional medicine for tuberculosis.
-Some scientific studies have explored the antifungal, antiviral, and antibiotic properties of single delight flower extracts, and found that aerial parts from Moneses uniflora have inhibited growth against M. tuberculosis and M. avium mycobacteria.
+Some scientific studies have explored the antifungal, antiviral, and antibiotic properties of single delight flower extracts, and found that aerial parts from Moneses uniflora have inhibited growth against Mycobacterium tuberculosis and M. avium mycobacteria.